 After World War II, WIL moved to its present 1430 kHz slot with 5,000 watts (DA-2).
 The Oldradio database said this occurred April 1, 1949; however, WIL had a full-page ad in the March 14, 1949 Broadcasting profile blaring forth with these headlines: “WIL St. Louis Now Delivering 5,000 Watts Full Time to One of The Midwest’s Most IMPORTANT Markets”.

 WIL also began to emphasize sports, including St. Louis Cardinals baseball games, later such a mainstay on KMOX.
-The Benson family sold WIL to the Balaban chain in 1957; the station is presently owned by Bonneville Broadcasting.
+The Benson family sold WIL to the Balaban chain in 1957.
 It was an early Top 40 station in the 1960s before being overtaken by KXOK; after a brief fling with an all-news format in the late 1960s, it became the country music station in St. Louis.
-The format continued on co-owned WIL-FM while the AM became WRTH on December 4, 1990, and eventually switched to a nostalgia/MOR format.
+The format continued on co-owned WIL-FM while the AM became WRTH on December 4, 1990 and eventually switched to a nostalgia/MOR format.